radkol/retail-store-discount/README.md

 ### Testing
 There are unit tests for all Discount processors.
 There is also integration tests for DiscountService and DiscountController.
 Tests for security and authentication are not provided for this sample demo.
-To run the tests just go in the main folder and exec.
+To run the tests just go in the main folder and exec:
 ```
 ./mvnw clean test
 ```